jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 # How to Specify it! in Java!

-A couple of days ago [John Hughes](https://twitter.com/rjmh), one of the most prominent proponents of Property-based Testing, published [_How to Specify it!_](https://www.dropbox.com/s/tx2b84kae4bw1p4/paper.pdf).
+A couple of days ago [John Hughes](https://twitter.com/rjmh), the most prominent proponent of Property-based Testing, published [_How to Specify it!_](https://www.dropbox.com/s/tx2b84kae4bw1p4/paper.pdf).
 In this paper he presents
 "five generic approaches to writing \[...\] specifications" a.k.a. properties.

 Throughout the paper he uses [QuickCheck in Haskell](http://hackage.haskell.org/package/QuickCheck) as tool and language of choice.
-Since many of my readers are not familiar with Haskell I want to translate the examples into Java using [jqwik](https://jqwik.net) as property testing library.
+Since some of my readers are not familiar with Haskell I want to transfer the examples into Java using [jqwik](https://jqwik.net) as property testing library.
 [John was kind enough](https://twitter.com/rjmh/status/1147034204439490560) to allow me to use _his text_ enriched by my examples.
-John's original text is set as a quotation.
+John's original text is formatted

+> as a quotation.

 I'll sometimes leave out a few words or sentences that do not fit the Java context.
 I also replaced _QuickCheck_ with _jqwik_ in those places where applicable.

-Where necessary I will also add a few sentences of my own to explain differences between the original and my code.
+Where necessary I will add a few sentences of my own to explain differences between the original and my translated version.

 > ## 1 Introduction